Mosamorphing/WTF-React/11_Data Fetching/readme.md

 ---

 Typically, the data rendered on the frontend to users are gotten from the database somewhere, but because users cannot directly access the database, the data are then sent over the wire from various endpoints that have been provided on the backend.
-In Javascript, we us the FETCH API.
+In Javascript, we use the FETCH API to make these requests.

 ## What is the fetch API?

 The Fetch API is a modern interface for making HTTP requests in web browsers.
 It provides a more powerful and flexible way to send and receive data compared to older methods like XMLHttpRequest.
 This API allows us to easily make network requests, handle responses, and deal with data in various formats The fetch API is in-built and therefore natively supported in modern browsers without the need for any external library.
-Meaning that we can, using just the fetch api, get our data without having to rely on external libraries such as axios..
-It is commonly used for interacting with RESTful APIs, retrieving resources, and sending data to servers.
+Meaning that we can, using just the fetch API, get our data without having to rely on external libraries such as axios.
+The Fetch API is commonly used for interacting with RESTful APIs, retrieving resources, and sending data to servers.
 Fetch uses Promises, making it easier to handle asynchronous operations and chain multiple requests.
 It is also worthy of note that the syntax is quite easy and straightforward.
-It is very easy to use and master.

 Let's take a look at a basic example of how the fetch API's syntax in use.